MicrosoftDocs/azure-stack-docs/azure-stack/user/kubernetes-aks-engine-release-notes.md

 # Release notes for AKS engine on Azure Stack Hub

 ::: moniker range=">=azs-2206"
-*Applies to version v0.73.0 of the AKS engine.*
+*Applies to version v0.73.0 of AKS engine.*

 This article describes the contents of the Azure Kubernetes Service (AKS) engine on Azure Stack Hub update.
 The update includes improvements and fixes for the latest release of AKS engine targeted to the Azure Stack Hub platform.
 Notice that this isn't intended to document the release information for AKS engine for global Azure.

 ## Update planning

-The AKS engine upgrade command fully automates the upgrade process of your cluster.
-It takes care of virtual machines (VMs), networking, storage, Kubernetes, and orchestration tasks.
+The AKS engine upgrade command fully automates the upgrade process of your cluster, it takes care of virtual machines (VMs), networking, storage, Kubernetes, and orchestration tasks.
 Before applying the update, make sure to review the release note information.

 ### Upgrade considerations